WPP-Public/akqa-nz-silverstripe-hashpath/README.md

 ##How to use

-Provided when your template runs the correct theme is set, you can simply pass in the path path relative to the theme root.
+Provided when your template runs the correct theme is set, you can simply pass in the asset path relative to the theme root.

-If the file is located at `themes/my-theme/js/general.js` and the `my-theme` theme is current:
+For example, if the file is located at `themes/my-theme/js/general.js` and the `my-theme` theme is current, using:

     <script src="{$HashPath(js/general.js)}"></script>

-This will result in:
+will result in:

     <script src="/themes/my-theme/js/general.v.54473acf909c645bb14f011d86a47733.js"></script>